g4s8/g4s8.github.io/_posts/2017-8-17-get-rid-of-presenter.md

 In Android world we have to pay attention in which thread code is executing.
 We can touch widget/controls only on UI-thread and we should execute IO operations in background threads to keep user interaction responsive.
 Usually presenter takes care of it.
-Here it will be handled by communication object too *(I'm not sure that it's right design, but I tested this approach and didn't found any problems related to threads)*.<br/>
+Here it will be handled by communication object too *(I'm not sure that it's right design, but I tested this approach and didn't find any problems related to threads)*.<br/>
 Our services can't directly access each other, the only way to communicate is to send and receive messages.
 Each message will be called on specific thread.
-Lets define generic messages for this services.
+Lets define generic messages for these services.
 I'd call them packets here
 ```java
 interface Packet<T> {
   void apply(T protocol);
 }
 ```
-if model want to ask a view to show a person it can send this packet:
+if model wants to ask a view to show a person it can send this packet:
 ```java
 class PktShow implements Packet<View> {